Bogoljub Jevtić: Prime minister

 Prince Paul of Yugoslavia took Alexander's place instead of Alexander's son Peter, who was then a minor.
 Paul named Jevtić as prime minister and put Jevtić's brother-in-law Petar Živković in charge of the armed forces.
 Jevtić had to adapt himself to the result of the Geneva inquiry into Alexander's assassination although it tarnished his popularity at home and his career.
 However, Jevtić accepted the resolution in the interests of peace.

 The assassination had been plotted by the Croat extremist Ante Pavelić and by Ivan Mihailov, the Bulgarian head of the IMRO (Internal Macedonian Revolutionary Organisation).
 The Yugoslav government's anger was directed towards the Italians and Hungarians for harbouring the Ustaša, but it was not to be a lasting anger because of the actions of both the Italians and Hungarians in the following months and years.

 The expected reaction to the death of the unifying leader of Yugoslavia could have resulted in social disorder and political unrest.
 However, the initial reaction to the assassination in political and social terms was positive; Serbs and Croats both expressed their grief.
 Instead of breaking up after its leader's death, Yugoslavia appeared more united than ever since 1918, if only until it was invaded in April 1941 by the Axis powers.
 A report of Alexander's alleged last words, "Preserve Yugoslavia", inspired patriotic fervour, which would ensure attempts to continue his political testament.
 The assassination thus had the opposite effect to the one intended by the perpetrators.

 Tripartite Pact

 Prince Paul submitted to the fascist pressure and signed the Tripartite Pact in Vienna on 25 March 1941 but still hoped to still keep Yugoslavia out of the war.
 Army General Dušan Simović seized power.
 Jevtić was named Minister of Transportation on 27 March 1941.

 Later life

+The grave of Bogoljub Jevtić in the cimetière parisien de Thiais.

 During and after World War II, Jevtić, in exile along with the rest of the ministers, continued to engage in activities against the Communists in Yugoslavia.

 He died in Paris on 7 June 1960, at 73.